teleporthq/blog-js/readme.md

 - [Tutorial](#tutorial)

 ## Introduction
-Our blog is built with teleportHQ's intermediary representation and libraries.
+Our blog is built with teleportHQ's User Interface Definition Language (UIDL) and libraries.
 In this technology demo, we're generating [Next.js](https://nextjs.org/) code.

 ## Getting started